ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 #### The `key` Parameter

-As with other ETL tasks, the method that actually loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks the method takes two parameters: the entry itself, and an additional 'key'.
+As with other ETL tasks, the method that loads an entry to its destination is `loadTo<folder name>()`, but unlike the other ETL tasks, the method takes two parameters: the entry itself, and an additional 'key'.
 This `key` determines how many partitions there are and what their names are.

 {CODE-BLOCK: javascript}